danielfriis/danielfriis.github.io/_posts/2022-04-27-fighting-the-dunning-kruger-effect/2022-04-27-fighting-the-dunning-kruger-effect.md

 I’ve chosen to capture my learnings in the format of ‘notes’ because what I write is not, and will not, be the objective truth.
 It is simply my observation of the world and what I reason from it.

-Writing these notes has helped me clarify my thinking; maybe they can help others too.
+Writing these notes helps me clarify my thinking; maybe they can help others too.